Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 following arguments:

 - `subset`: the list of column names to check for duplication.
-For example, it allows us to check for duplicates in the first and last column only.
+For example, it allows us to check for duplicates in the first and last columns only.

 - `keep`: whether to keep *first* (`"first"`), *last* (`"last"`) or *all* (`False`) duplicate values